 Immediately call ServiceMaster Restoration By Simons.
-We provide professional Fire & Smoke Damage Restoration for Residential and Commercial Properties in Chicago & Suburbs.
-As an IICRC Certified Firm, ServiceMaster By Simons is a leader in Cleaning & Restoration services in Northeast Illinois.
-We use state-of-the-art equipment and cleaning solutions to get your property to pre-loss conditions.
+We provide professional Fire & Smoke Damage Restoration for residential and commercial properties in Chicago & the suburbs.
+As an IICRC Certified Master Fire Restoration Firm and a member of the Restoration Industry Association (RIA), ServiceMaster Restoration By Simons is a leader in Fire Damage Cleaning & Restoration services in northeast Illinois.
+We use state-of-the-art equipment and cleaning solutions to get your property to pre-loss conditions — FAST!
 With two convenient locations in Chicago and Chicago’s North Shore, ServiceMaster By Simons is the trusted name in Cleaning & Restoration.
 For more information on the processes we take in Fire & Smoke Damage Restoration of your property, click here.

 Yes, in fact, there are six definitive classes of Fire & Smoke Damage.
 When our IICRC Certified ServiceMaster Restoration By Simons project managers conduct a Fire & Smoke Damage assessment of your property, we take several things into account, including the Class of Fire that has affected your property.
 Click on this link to learn about the six classes of Fire & Smoke Damage to properties.

 For fast, professional Fire & Smoke Damage Restoration services in Chicago and the suburbs, call ServiceMaster Restoration By Simons.
-As Chicagoland’s trusted name in the cleaning & restoration industry for over 60 years, ServiceMaster By Simons offers guidance and expertise in disaster restoration and specialty cleaning.
-Call us now at 773-376-1110 or toll free at 855-9-SIMONS (855 974 6667).
+As Chicagoland’s trusted name in the cleaning & restoration industry for more than 60 years, ServiceMaster By Simons offers guidance and expertise in disaster restoration and specialty cleaning.
+Call us now at 773-376-1110 or toll-free at 855-9-SIMONS (855-974-6667).

 During a fire, smoke is driven by heat created by flames.
 No matter where the fire originates, smoke may penetrate throughout a building structure.
 Smoke also combines with humidity and can form corrosive residues that may cause secondary damage.
 Long after the fire is put out, the damage can continue, as remaining free-floating smoke settles on horizontal surfaces and contents.

 Fire does burn, but the residual smoke may burn as well.
-This sometimes call etching, pitting or chemical burning.
+This is sometimes called etching, pitting or chemical burning.
 Quick response and action are critical.
-The more time that elapses before treatment, the greater the damage.
+The more time that elapses before the fire or smoke damage cleanup begins, the greater the losses.

-ServiceMaster Restoration By Simons is a highly reputable, licensed, insured and endorsed provider of fire and smoke restoration services.
-In addition to our years of experience, our uniformed Fire & Smoke Damage Restoration technicians have completed advanced training in fire mitigation, restoration systems and corrosion control.
+ServiceMaster Restoration By Simons is a highly reputable, licensed, insured and endorsed provider of smoke and fire restoration services.
+In addition to our years of experience, our uniformed Fire & Smoke Damage Restoration technicians have completed advanced training in fire mitigation, restoration systems, and corrosion control.
 We also require continuing education to learn about new techniques and equipment to better serve you in your time of need.

 It is our goal to restore your property as quickly and efficiently as possible.
-Depending on the source, nature and size of fire, the cleaning and restoration may require several phases before completion.
+Depending on the source, nature, and size of the fire, the cleaning and restoration may require several phases before completion.